 Lo and behold, within the hour, I heard back from the editor, and my story was on their website the very next morning, next to writers I’ve looked up to all these years but never thought I could catch up to.

-So now, all brags aside, let me introduce you to le writing app - Reedsy.
+That was last year, but, all brags aside, let me introduce you to le writing app - Reedsy.

 Oh, and did I mention that it’s totally free?